How Many Acres Can a Spray Drone Cover in an Hour (and a Day)?

 The cycle math

-A spray drone works in cycles: fill, fly, spray, return, swap battery, repeat.
-At 2 GPA (gallons per acre) a 12-gallon tank treats about 6 acres per cycle.
-A full cycle — spraying plus the round trip and the swap — takes roughly 8–12 minutes with a practiced ground crew.
-Five to six cycles an hour puts sustained coverage at 30–36 acres per hour.
-Raise the rate to 5 GPA and the same tank covers 2.4 acres per cycle — coverage drops by more than half.
+A spray drone works in cycles: fill, fly, spray, return, swap battery, repeat — and tank size sets how many acres each cycle covers.
+At 2 GPA (gallons per acre) a 12-gallon tank treats about 6 acres per cycle; a 26-gallon T100-class tank treats about 13.
+A full cycle — spraying plus the round trip and the swap — runs roughly 8–12 minutes with a practiced ground crew, so five to six cycles an hour puts sustained coverage near 30–36 acres per hour on the small tank and 60–80 on the big one.
+The larger tank’s real edge is fewer fill stops, which matters most as the rate climbs: at 5 GPA the 12-gallon tank covers just 2.4 acres a cycle — coverage more than halves — while the 26-gallon tank still gets about 5.

 What moves the number